-You can use the OBKV-HBase client to connect to an OBKV-HBase cluster and use HBase-compatible APIs to process data.
-If your business uses the data operation logic of native HBase, you can deploy an OceanBase cluster, create HBase tables on OBServer nodes, and perform data operations on the OBKV-HBase client.
-This topic describes how to configure the client, connect to an OceanBase cluster, and perform basic data add, delete, modify, and query operations.
+OBKV-HBase allows you to connect to an OBKV-HBase cluster using the OBKV-HBase client and perform data operations through HBase-compatible APIs.
+If your business currently uses native HBase data access logic, you can deploy an OceanBase cluster, create HBase tables on the OBServer server, and manage data using the OBKV-HBase client.
+This topic explains how to configure the client, connect to OBServer, and perform basic CRUD operations.

-- You have deployed an OceanBase cluster.
-For more information about the supported deployment solutions, deployment methods, and deployment procedure, see Deployment.
+- Deployed an OceanBase cluster.
+For supported deployment options, methods, and detailed instructions, see Deployment overview.

-- You have created a MySQL tenant.
-For more information, see Create a tenant.
+- Created a MySQL-compatible tenant.
+For detailed steps, see Create a tenant.

-- You have created a database.
-For more information, see Create a database.
+- Created a database.
+For detailed steps, see Create a database.

 K varbinary(1024),